syncfusion-content/winui-docs/winui/Cartesian-Charts/Zooming-and-panning.md

 ![Zoom mode support in WinUI Chart](Zooming-and-panning_images/WinUI_chart_zoom_modeX.png)

-Following code example illustrates how to restrict the chart to be zoomed only along vertical axis.
+The following code example illustrates how to restrict the chart to be zoomed only along vertical axis.

 {% tabs %}